Proposals for the United States to withdraw from the United Nations: History

 Opposition to the United Nations and its predecessor, the League of Nations, has existed from the time of its formation.
 At the end of World War I, isolationists in the United States were successful in blocking the U.S. Senate ratification of the Treaty of Versailles negotiated by President Woodrow Wilson and by extension U.S. participation in the League of Nations.
 The John Birch Society, an anti-communist group founded in 1958, was opposed to US involvement from the society's beginning.
 From an early date they had bumper stickers with the slogan "Get the U.S. out of the U.N. and the U.N. out of the U.S.!"
 Another withdrawal advocate at the time was the National Review, which once editorialized that the UN should be "liquidated".

+In 2007, Utah state representative Don Bush has claimed that many programs by the supranational entity have violated the US Constitution, such as the implementation of the International Court of Justice and the Law of the Sea Treaty.

+Under President Donald Trump, the U.S. withdrew from the United Nations Educational, Scientific and Cultural Organization (UNESCO) and United Nations Human Rights Council (UNHRC) in October 2017 and June 2018 respectively.
+The United States also announced its intention to withdraw from the World Health Organization on July 6, 2020, effective one year later.
+However, the withdrawals from the WHO, the UNHRC, and UNESCO were later rescinded by Trump's first term successor, president Joe Biden.

-More recently, on 27 February 2021, the Alabama Republican Party passed a resolution in support of U.S. withdrawal, citing perceived UN support for abortion, disarmament of citizens, climate control policies, and influence from socialist countries.
+On 27 February 2021, the Alabama Republican Party passed a resolution in support of U.S. withdrawal, citing perceived UN support for abortion, disarmament of citizens, climate control policies, and influence from socialist countries.

+Trump again initiated the withdrawal of the US from the WHO and UNESCO in 2025, during his second term.

+On January 7, 2026, Trump signed an executive order ordering the United States to withdraw from 66 international organizations and institutions.
+Trump's executive order directs all executive branches to stop contributing to the funding of 31 UN-affiliated entities and 35 non-UN-affiliated organizations, including the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Population Fund (UNFPA), and dozens of others.
+Explaining the US withdrawal from 66 international organizations, US Secretary of State Marco Rubio said: "The Trump administration has concluded that these institutions either have duplicate missions, are mismanaged, are unnecessary, costly and ineffective, are influenced by actors who act in the interests and agendas contrary to ours, or are a threat to the sovereignty, freedoms and overall well-being of our country."
+He went on to state that these institutions "no longer serve the interests of the United States" and that "President Trump is making it clear that it is no longer acceptable to waste the American people's money on the institutions from which we have withdrawn."